QuantEcon/lecture-python-intro/in-work/inequality.md

 +++

-The following code compute the Gini coefficients for the collection of lognormal distributions associated with the random variables
+The following code computes the Gini coefficients for the collection of lognormal distributions associated with the random variables
 $w_\sigma = \exp(\mu + \sigma Z)$, where $Z \sim N(0, 1)$ and $\sigma$ varies
 over a grid of $5$ between $0.2$ and $4$.